+Computers are NOT needed for tests or for any in-lecture activities.
+Please do not bring laptops or mobile gaming devices to lecture.
 It is not necessary for you to have your own computer for this course, as all computing resources necessary will be provided in the lab.
 Lab assignments are designed to be completed within the designated weekly lab sessions.
 However, if you do not complete a particular assignment during normal lab hours, you may use any Open Access lab to complete your work.
 Even though our labs will use the Linux operating system, the Eclipse programming environment we will use is identical for Linux and Windows.

 For LAB assignments, you may work together with other students if you wish or when assignment asks for explicit collaboration.
 Giving each other help in finding bugs and in understanding the assignment is encouraged.
 It is permissible to allow other students to see small portions of your code on-screen during lab, but you may not allow them to copy directly.
-In general, the deadline for submission for a LAB will be after all the different lab sections for the particular week; however, the posted deadline on CatCourses is the official deadline for each assignment.
-You will have a chance to resubmit for another week for full credit provided your original submission was before the lab deadline.
+In general, the deadline for submission for a LAB will be ONE WEEK after it is posted; however, you will be given a grace period of THREE days to complete your submission.
+To ensure that your assignments are graded, you MUST show/demo your work to your TA or instructor before submission, and we will ask you questions related to your work.
+You can do so during lab hours or office hours of your TA or instructor.